INTRODUCTION

 deep mysteries where Christ reveals characteristics of himself using symbols

-While Christ is the full revelation of God, it will take the rest of human
+mystery of God.
+While Christ is the full revelation of God, it will take the

-history to unveil and lead us to greater understanding of the Mystery of God.
+rest of human history to unveil and lead us to greater understanding of the

-use our talents to share in his mission of Salvation.
-He was among us 33 years
+our talents to share in his mission of Salvation.
+He was among us 33 years and

-and in a limited geographical area.
-The rest is in our hands, assisted by the
+in a limited geographical area.
+The rest is in our hands, assisted by the Holy

-Holy Spirit: to take Christ’s message to the entire world and throughout the
+Spirit: to take Christ’s message to the entire world and throughout the rest of

-rest of history.
-As he says in the last supper, within this context, I believe
+history.
+As he says in the last supper, within this context, I believe that we

-that we can build on images expressed in Scripture as the Spirit inspires us to
+can build on images expressed in Scripture as the Spirit inspires us to do.

-cannot bear it now.
-But when he comes, the Spirit of truth, he will guide you
+you, but you cannot bear it now.
+But when he comes, the Spirit of truth, he

-to all truth.
-He will not speak on his own, but he will speak what he hears,
+will guide you to all truth.
+He will not speak on his own, but he will speak

 You will notice therefore, that when Jesus gives